-A Steiner tetrahedralization of a PLC $\mathcal{X}$ is a tetrahedralization of $\mathcal{X} \cup S$ , where S is a finite set of Steiner points (disjoint from the vertices of $\mathcal{X}$ ).
+A Steiner tetrahedralization of a PLC \mathcal{X} is a tetrahedralization of $\mathcal{X} \cup S$, where S is a finite set of Steiner points (not vertices of the PLC \mathcal{X}).
 TetGen generates Steiner tetrahedralizations of PLCs.
 Two types of Steiner points are used in TetGen:

-- The first type of Steiner points are used in creating an initial tetrahedralization of PLC.
-These Steiner points are mandatory in order to create a valid tetrahedralization. - The second type of Steiner points are used in creating quality tetrahedral meshes of PLCs.
-These Steiner points are optional, while they may be necessary in order to improve the mesh quality or to conform the size of mesh elements.
+• The first type of Steiner points is used in creating an initial tetrahedralization of PLC.
+These Steiner points are mandatory to create a valid tetrahedralization.

+• The second type of Steiner points is used in creating quality tetrahedral meshes of PLCs.
+These Steiner points are optional, while they may be necessary to improve the mesh quality or to conform to the size of mesh elements.

-In both cases, TetGen tries to generate the Steiner points efficiently and limit the number of Steiner points as small as possible.
-The optimal locations and the optimal number of Steiner points is still a topic of research.
+In both cases, TetGen tries to generate the Steiner points efficiently and use a small amount of Steiner points.
+The optimal locations and the optimal amount of Steiner points is still a topic of research.